-- 10 Deadline for returning students to complete registration and payment arrangements without paying the late registration fee. - 18-21 Faculty Workshop - 20 Faculty/Staff Banquet - 21-23 New Student Orientation and Advisement - 23 Residence Halls open for returning students at 2:00 p.m. - 21 Registration for new and returning students. - 21 Deadline for registering without paying the late registration fee for new students. - 21 Deadline for dropping or adding courses without paying a drop/add fee. - 21 Liberty classes begin at 8:00 a.m. - 24 Mt.
-Vernon classes and External classes (Except Liberty) begin at 8:00 a.m. - 31 Deadline for dropping courses without receiving a grade. - 31 Deadline for registering or adding courses 5:00.p.m. - 31 Last date to withdraw without paying Tuition and specified fees 100 % refund of tuition, by 5:00 p.m.
-Refund of Room and Board will be made as detailed in the Business Office Policy Section of the Catalog.
+- 11 Deadline for students to complete registration and payment arrangements without paying the late registration fee. - 17-20 Faculty Workshop - 19 Faculty/Staff Banquet - 18-22 New student orientation and advisement - 20-21 Residence halls open for returning students - 20 Registration for new and returning students. - 20 Deadline for registering without paying the late registration fee for new students. - 20 Deadline for dropping or adding courses without paying a drop/add fee. - 23 Classes begin at 8:00 a.m. - 30 Deadline for dropping courses without receiving a grade. - 30 Deadline for registering or adding courses 5:00.p.m. - 30 Last date to withdraw without paying tuition and specified fees 100 % refund of tuition.
+Refund of room and board will be made as detailed in the Business Office policy section of the Catalog. - 31 Fall Academic Convocation